Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Eating any food that is inherently sticky or hard can damage your dental implants soon after recovery.
 Furthermore, these types of foods can also be harmful to your natural teeth if consumed too regularly.

 While dental implants differ from dentures in that they allow for a less restricted diet, proper healing needs to occur first.
-After your dental implant procedure, try to eat soft foods so your mouth and jaw can rest.
+After the placement of dental implants, try to eat soft foods so your mouth and jaw can rest.

 Dental implants will restore your smile but unfortunately, they will not absolve you of all future dental issues.
 Our dentists would still like to see you for routine teeth cleanings every 3-6 months to monitor your oral health.

-A visit to either of our MI Smiles Dental locations will also provide you with an opportunity to bring up any concerns you might have regarding your implants.
-Our dentists will check on the condition of your dental implants and provide you with helpful advice on care techniques if needed.
+A visit to any of our MI Smiles Dental locations will also provide you with an opportunity to bring up any concerns you might have regarding your implants.
+Our dentists will check on the condition of your dental implants and provide you with helpful tips on care techniques if needed.